-On March 11 2011, in Guidant LLC, formerly Guidant Corporation v Commissioner,(3) Guidant LLC filed a Tax Court petition that raises issues similar to those in the cases discussed above.
-It licensed intangibles to two foreign subsidiaries: Guidant Puerto Rico BV (Guidant PR), which operated a manufacturing branch in Puerto Rico; and Guidant Luxembourg SARL (Guidant Ireland), which operated a manufacturing branch in Ireland.
+On March 11, 2011, Guidant LLC (Guidant) filed a Tax Court petition that raises issues similar to those in the cases discussed above.
+It licensed intangibles to two foreign subsidiaries, Guidant Puerto Rico BV (Guidant PR), which operated a manufacturing branch in Puerto Rico, and Guidant Luxembourg SARL (Guidant Ireland), which operated a manufacturing branch in Ireland.
 Both subsidiaries used the intangibles in manufacturing complex medical devices which they sold to other related parties.

-According to the petition, Guidant established the royalty rate charged to Guidant PR and Guidant Ireland using the CUT method, an unspecified method or a profit-split method, and used the CP method to price the two subsidiaries' sales of finished products.
-The IRS used the CP method to reprice all of the intercompany transactions and, the petition contends, failed to select the least complex party as the tested party.
-The petition strongly suggests that the IRS chose Guidant PR or Guidant Ireland as the tested party for each transaction.
-It characterises the two subsidiaries as "risk-bearing entrepreneurial manufacturer[s] and developers[s]" that bear significant regulatory and product liability risks and that participate with Guidant in product research and development.
-It can be presumed that in applying the CP method to the finished goods sales, Guidant treated the purchasers, not Guidant PR and Guidant Ireland, as the tested parties.
+According to the petition, Guidant established the royalty rate charged to Guidant PR and Guidant Ireland using the CUT method, an unspecified method, or a profit-split method, and used the CPM to price the two subsidiaries' sales of finished products.
+The IRS used the CPM to reprice all of the intercompany transactions and, the petition contends, failed to select the least complex party as the tested party.
+The petition strongly suggests that the IRS chose Guidant PR or Guidant Ireland as the tested party for each transaction: It characterizes the two subsidiaries as "risk-bearing entrepreneurial manufacturer[s] and developers[s]" that bear significant regulatory and product liability risks and that participate with Guidant in product research and development.
+One can presume that in applying the CPM to the finished goods sales, Guidant treated the purchasers, not Guidant PR and Guidant Ireland, as the tested parties.
 Hence, in addition to the issues of disregard for substance and the best method raised by the petitions described above, Guidant's petition presents a pure example of the IRS flipping the tested party.

-No trial date has yet been set.
+No trial date has yet been set in the case.